-By 1914, the breed was so popular in America that there was talk of changing the name to “sheepdog” or “shepherd dog” – dropping the German attribution.
-In 1917 the AKC does in fact remove the word “German” in front of the breed’s name.
-It remained that way until 1930, when members of the Breed club voted to change it back. (www.gsdca.org)
+By 1914, the breed was so popular in America that there was the talk of changing the name to “sheepdog” or “shepherd dog” – dropping the German attribution.
+In 1917 the AKC does, in fact, remove the word “German” in front of the breed’s name.
+It remained that way until 1930, when members of the Breed club voted to change it back.

 11 – First Guide Dog

-While many people think the GSD only comes in the familiar black & tan, black, or white, the AKC actually recognizes eleven colors—the ones mention about as well as: bi-color, black, black & cream, black & red, black & silver, blue, gray, liver and sable. (www.akc.org)
+While many people think the GSD only comes in the familiar black & tan, black, or white, the AKC actually recognizes eleven colors—the ones mentioned about as well as bi-color, black, black & cream, black & red, black & silver, blue, gray, liver, and sable.

-The GSD does not just enjoy popularity in America.
-There are hundreds of thousands of fanciers in 78 countries worldwide.
-There are 250,000 purebred GSDs in Germany alone, with about 15,000 puppies born a year.
-There is even a World Union of German Shepherd Dog Clubs. (https://www.schaeferhunde.de)
+The German Shepherd Dog does not just enjoy popularity in America.
+Hundreds of thousands of fanciers in 78 countries worldwide.
+There are 250,000 purebred GSDs in Germany alone, with about 15,000 puppies born a year and even a World Union of German Shepherd Dog Clubs exists.